Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs in the application of inverse problems of computational mechanics

 It is important to note that both parametric and non-parametric models require non-homogeneous force boundary conditions.
+It is easy to imagine two different materials subjected to a displacement-controlled tensile test that exhibit exactly the same displacement field.
+If non-homogeneous force boundary conditions are not provided, it is impossible to distinguish between these two materials solely from the displacement field, without any information about the applied forces.
+Therefore, non-homogeneous force boundary conditions constitute indispensable information for inverse problems.
 The essential difference between these implementation methods lies in the form of $\sigma_{ij}=NN(\varepsilon_{ij};\boldsymbol{\theta})$ in \Cref{eq:inverse_constitutive_law}, where the non-parametric model uses a neural network and the parametric model uses a predefined function.
 Currently, AI for PDEs applications in identifying constitutive equations are primarily focused on hyperelastic materials, with fewer studies on history- and path-dependent elastoplastic materials, and rate-dependent viscoelastic materials.
 Future research using neural networks to replace constitutive equations will gradually address such complex materials requiring solid constitutive theory foundations to establish physically meaningful neural network constitutive models.
 We believe this research area holds significant potential and prospects because constitutive equations primarily involve fitting, and neural networks inherently possess robust fitting capabilities.

-Additionally, Kirchdoerfer et al. (2016) \citep{kirchdoerfer2016data} proposed a method that does not require a specific form of constitutive modeling.
-They used experimental stress-strain data points directly and minimized a distance functional to find the closest known stress-strain state to the current material state.
-Since their method did not use neural networks, we refer to \citet{kirchdoerfer2016data} and \citet{kirchdoerfer2018data} for more information.
+It is important to distinguish between two classes of inverse problems in constitutive modeling: parameter identification, where the functional form of the constitutive law is known a priori and only material constants are unknown; and constitutive law discovery, where the functional form itself is learned from data.
+The former is well-suited for PINNs with trainable scalar parameters, while the latter often requires more expressive representations such as neural networks with built-in physical constraints such as polyconvexity or thermodynamic consistency \cite{thakolkaran2022nn}.
+The latter remains an active area of research with significant open challenges, including ensuring physical admissibility of learned constitutive relations.